 Is GTM better than HomePay?

 It depends on the tier.
-GTM HR Platinum ($1,524/year) bundles a dedicated account manager, year-end filings, and workers' comp placement — features HomePay's Premium ($900/year) only partially covers (no workers' comp).
-At the entry level, GTM EasyPay ($840 + year-end add-on) is roughly comparable to HomePay Basic ($708/year).
-HomePay Basic is the cheapest of the comparable tiers but drops dedicated support and tax ID help.
+GTM HR Platinum ($1,524/year) bundles a dedicated account manager and workers' comp placement — features HomePay's Plus ($900/year) only partially covers (no workers' comp).
+At the entry level, GTM EasyPay ($840/year) is roughly comparable to HomePay Essentials ($708/year).
+HomePay Essentials is the cheapest of the comparable tiers but drops dedicated support and tax ID help.

 What's the difference between GTM and NannyKeeper?

-GTM is full-service — EasyPay is $840/year + a year-end add-on, and HR Platinum is $1,524/year with year-end bundled.
+GTM is full-service — EasyPay is $840/year and HR Platinum is $1,524/year.
 They file everything for you.
 NannyKeeper is self-service ($100–$180/year) — we calculate your taxes, generate all the forms, send deadline reminders, and you file them yourself (about 15 minutes per quarter).
 The core payroll features are the same.

 Can I switch from GTM to NannyKeeper mid-year?